Ihimbru-K/cova/README.md

 ---

-Thank you for exploring this project!
+Thank you for exploring this project
 ```

-This file is ready to copy and paste into your `README.md`.
-Let me know if you need any changes or additions!